Copyright 2018 Paul Edgewater All Rights Reserved

 Succeeding cuts many ways!

-Before he retired, my father was a Latin teacher.
-As a very curious child, I peppered him with linguistic questions, and he taught me to look at the roots of words when l studied my grammar.
+Before he retired, my father was a Linguistics Professor and a Latin teacher.
+As an inquisitive child, I peppered him with linguistic questions, and he taught me to look at the roots of words when l studied my grammar.
 Unlike my father, I’m no linguist, so the following isn’t etymologically accurate, but when it comes to inspiration, it’s spot on!
 English, while a Germanic language, has a lot of Latin influences.
 For instance, there are a lot of words with the root “cis” (very loosely: Latin, meaning “cut”).
-In addition to describing myriad acts with regard to cutting (see below), I have found these words to be extremely useful in explicating the steps I believe are necessary for us to succeed in life.
-Can we all ‘make the cut?’
+In addition to describing myriad acts with regard to cutting (see below), I have found these words to be extremely useful in illustrating the steps I believe are necessary for us to succeed in life.
+Do we all ‘make the cut?’
 Read on.

 Thank you for reading.
 Please share your comments and share!